FAQ

 Do I need equipment for the pelvic floor programs?

 Yes!
 The ball optimizes your stability and core and pelvic floor activation.
-We designed our programs to improve your stability, muscles, and fascia; to do that, a ball was essential.
-Light weights and Bosu ball are optional.
+We designed our programs to improve your stability, muscles, and fascia; a ball was essential to do that.
+Light weights, slant board, and Bosu balls are optional.

 What new content can I expect?